k24d/ssm-vault/DOCKER.md

 SQLALCHEMY_DATABASE_URI = "postgresql://{user}:{password}@{host}/{db}".format(**db_config)
 ```

+(See [examples/docker/config.py](examples/docker/config.py) for full example.)

 ### Using .env for environment variables

-In this particular example, we don't need to protect our database password, but sometimes we have secrets that we don't want to store in our source code, including `docker-compose.yml`.
-So, let's create a `.env` file:
+In this particular example, we don't need to protect our database password because there is no real data.
+However, sometimes we have some secrets that cannot to be stored in the repository.
+So, let's create a `.env` file, which is loaded by docker-compose automatically:

 ```bash
 # .env
 POSTGRES_PASSWORD=my-secret-password
 ```

-docker-compose automatically load `.env` and define environment variables.
 Now we can modify our `docker-compose.yml` as follows:

 ```yaml
 version: '3'